SimonSchoetz/local-n8n-setup/README.md

-# My n8n local setup
+# My local n8n installation guide

 A quick local n8n setup with ngrok tunnel for developing and testing